raeleus/skin-composer/README.md

 * Fixed SplitPane preview not allowing for adjustments.
 * Added indent spacing and tied missing properties to the Tree preview.
 * Prioritized nine patches over standard graphics when images of the same name are dragged into the Drawables dialog.
+* Auto zoom and recenter in nine patch editor now considers width in addition to height.

 ### Contact ###